It’s never too late

 — Turn off the TV, please.
 We need to talk.
 I’m filing for divorce.
 You’re not working, and I’m done supporting you.
 I’m living for myself first now.
 For 20 years, I waited for you to get it together—enough.
 I’m off to find a job, and I suggest you do the same.

-Nicholas stood silent.
-It hit him: Marina, who’d provided for him and kept their life comfortable, was leaving.
+Nick stood silent.
+It hit him: Mary, who’d provided for him and kept their life comfortable, was leaving.
 How would he manage without her?
 She’d carried everything.

-While Nicholas sat in shock, Marina walked down the street with confidence.
+While Nick sat in shock, Mary walked down the street with confidence.
 She had no doubt the dark days were behind her.
 A well-paying job awaited, maybe even new love.
 These thoughts made her heart race with joy, her eyes sparkling with happiness.